erica-scarpa/VE/Excerpt i.md

 # MEE 4, 81 = TM.75.G.2008

+This bilingual composition stands out among others because it includes syllabic spellings of the Sumerian terms in addition to their Eblaite equivalents.

 |            |               |                                                  |
 | ---------- | ------------- | ------------------------------------------------ |
 | obv.I:5-7  | [[VE 100]]    | nig<sub>2</sub>-gig / ne-ki-ki / *ni-ki-tum*     |